Operating and review console

 $23,000 ceiling with slower approvals and tighter kill sensitivity.

-Core lane
+Core mode

 2 runners